quaspas/punchcard/README.md

 Automated bluechip transaction inserting.

+IMPORTANT:
-* This code makes the assumption you are always 'clocked in' *
+This code makes the assumption you are always 'clocked in'

 uses selenium and phantomjs.